-In particular, I invoke the memory of thousands of Latino soldiers from all over the Americas killed, wounded or maimed for life since 1898 and on –during the numerous US military international actions.
+Thus, I ask of my readers to express gratitude for thousands of the migrant soldiers of all races, creeds and nations who have been killed in battle while wearing a US military uniform.
 Beyond them, I profess heartfelt gratitude to those uniformed men and women of any migrant nationality who spilled blood or paid the ultimate sacrifice for a sense of duty and gratitude to their host country.

+Lastly, I include a list here of non-profit organizations that provide assistance to homeless veterans and to orphaned Vietnamese children.
 If you enjoyed in some way my creative work, be kind and donate a little of your good fortune to the homeless children, men or women of our world.
 Go to the non-governmental organization of your choice and donate.

 Thank you – Rafael Matos